Working together, with dignity and respect, for change.

 What We’re Doing

-Together with the Children’s Academy leadership team and the community, Haiti Partners is pushing the envelop in collaborative leadership.
+Together with the Children’s Academy leadership team and the community, Haiti Partners is pushing the envelope in collaborative leadership.
 Teachers, staff, and parent volunteers are learning to take greater leadership and responsibility as their part in realizing a big vision.
 Whether it’s structures of accountability like the school committee, leadership team or parent association, or in collaborative practices like teachers making decisions about new hires, what’s happening at the Children’s Academy is completely atypical for Haiti.
 The result is that people bring their whole selves to their work and engage enthusiastically to help carry out our shared mission.

 There are a couple methods we use in particular to teach an approach to leadership completely different from Haiti’s norm.
 One is Open Space Technology, a meeting method through which participants self-organize to discuss and address the issues they identify as most important under a particular theme.
 Another is Touchstones, a discussion-based education method for diverse groups that teaches collaborative leadership through weekly, structured discussions of short, carefully selected texts.